Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Maps with additive noise on

 \end{lemma}

-Now let us consider the self consistent transfer operator $\mathcal{L} _{\delta }$ as defined in $(\ref{opnoise})$.
 We state a result analogous to Proposition \ref{existenceexp} in the case of systems with additive noise.
 The application to this case is simpler due to the regularizing effect of the noise.